dmitovs/dmitovs.github.io/tabs/about.md

 #search_engine_exclude: true
 # to disable this page, simply set published: false or delete this file
 published: true
+# Put this to the end of page when this post is enabled and updated :: Learn about our [History](/posts/2024-12-05-Our-History)
 ---
 We are a group of professional device engineers based in Riga, [Latvia](https://en.wikipedia.org/wiki/European_Union), offering:
 - Custom hardware [solutions](/posts/2024-12-07-Business_Hardware_Solutions) for business.